pratikunterwegs/knot-patches/knots_texts/intro_essay/introductory_essay_2019.md

 prominent feature, it is intuitive to also consider this a unit of ecological time, with a single non-breeding season comprising some 6 – 8 months (approx. 450 tidal cycles).
 Each season would then be a unit of evolutionary time.
-In the case of the resource landscape, the __wavelength can be set to vary across a range__ to mimic either seasonal (renewal each season) or long-term (climatic cycles) dynamics, corresponding very well to @botero2015.
+In the case of the resource landscape, the wavelength can be set to vary across a range to mimic either seasonal (renewal each season) or long-term (climatic cycles) dynamics, corresponding very well to @botero2015.

-## Modelling agents
+\section{Modelling agents}

-### Concept: Agent Based Models
+\subsection{Concept: Agent Based Models}

 I will implement ABMs (see Section 2.3) first for abstract foragers, and second for foragers similar to waders.
 While waders are an ideal system